mw-toure/nat_selection_imprinted_genes/README.md

 script in `sh/calc_pi_job_array.sh`.
 It executes the nucleotide diversity calculation for a single chromosomal `.vcf.gz` file.

-`read_site_pi_files.R` reads in the XX
+`read_site_pi_files.R` reads in the nucleotide diversity calculations and appends all chromosomes together into one data frame.

 `tableau.colours.R` simply contains hex values of colours for figures

+### sh scripts

+`calc_pi_job_array.sh` queries the computing cluster at the zuckerman institute.
+This script may not be useful for you if you do not have access to the Zuckerman computing cluster.
+Nucleotide diversity can be calculated for each chromosome individually as I have described above if this is the case.

 ### data directory

-`imprinted_gene_names_list.csv` contains the gene name of all confirmed imprinted genes listed on GeneImprint
+`imprinted_genes/imprinted_gene_names_list.csv` contains the gene name of all confirmed imprinted genes listed on GeneImprint

-`imprinted_ns_project.Rproj` marks the root directory as the working directory of the R project.
-All filepaths within the project are relative to the working directory and the root directory.
+`gene_info/` contains the output of R scripts that query biomart.
+They contain the ensembl gene id, gene name, and coordinates and imprinting status of all human genes.

 `pi_values/` is a blank folder intended to hold the output of your pi value calcuations